 Exposure Control Plans

-We conduct research into the exposure risks that may be present at your workplace and can conduct exposure assessments and air monitoring for hazardous substances.
-An exposure control plan is something that documents how you have identified the hazard, how it can harm your people, how you will control this hazard to reduce the risk of illness, train your workers in implementation of your plan, and clearly define everyone’s role in the successful implementation of your exposure control plan.
+An exposure control plan is a critical document that outlines how you have identified hazards, how they can harm your people, and how you will control these hazards to reduce the risk of illness.
+It also provides a framework for training workers in the implementation of your plan and defines everyone’s role in its successful execution.

 Regulation Change